Aghamarsh/mobile-wallet/FORKING.md

 Add the following line **below** the license header **only** for the files you edit on your own without copying.
-If copied please add the source (URL, reference books etc.) and the copyright holder name to the below name.
+If copied please add the source (URL, reference books etc.) and the copyright holder name to the below line.

 ```
 // Copyright (c) 2018, <Name of the Copyright Holder>.